AakashJ2412/Polygon_run/README.md

 # Polygon_run
-## Computer Graphics Assignment-0

-This assignment involves making 3 dodecahedrons, and adding basic camera and object functionalities to them.
+This project involves making 3 dodecahedrons, and adding basic camera and object functionalities to them.
 This includes translation and rotational motion for both camera and object.
+It is a good introduction to computer graphics.

 #### Installation